carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/dynamic_exports/README.md

 There you go.
 Now, all applications created with these backends are going to have access to storage, while adding an extra level of security.

 If you were to add a new node to the Production k8s cluster, Trident will automatically add that node's IP to the export list.
-Unfortunatley, as we have maxed out the resources available to us, we can't add another worker node to the cluster.
+Unfortunately, as we have maxed out the resources available to us, we can't add another worker node to the cluster.

 ## D. Finally some optional cleanup